-This hike generally takes up to 6 hours to complete from the top fo the gondola and it isn’t the easiest.
-However, if you enjoy hiking this is definitely one hike you must tackle!
+This hike generally takes up to 6 hours to complete from the top of the gondola and it isn’t the easiest.
+However, if you enjoy hiking this is definitely one of the day hikes you must tackle in Queenstown!

 - Don’t forget your camera – the views are incredible!

 - Skyline Queenstown is open all year round!
 Some activities may close due to weather conditions but the views from the top are great all of the time and well-worth checking out!

 - The gondola starts operating at 9 am and goes until late!

 For more information on visiting Skyline Queenstown, check out their website here!

 Renting a Car or Campervan in New Zealand

 The first step to planning your New Zealand road trip is choosing your set of wheels!
 Most people rent a campervan or motorhome to get around, but you can also just rent a normal car and stay in hotels (as opposed to camping.)

 You can search for rental cars online here in advance to compare car models and prices.